Howaya! So, I live in Dublin. I’ve lived here for 30 years. And every weekend I have the exact same problem.

 7. The Bray Head Walk (Wicklow)

-The climb up Bray Head is one of my favourite (handy) hikes near Dublin.
+The Bray Head Walk is one of my favourite (handy) hikes near Dublin.
 You’ll find this 241m tall hill and headland slap bang in the middle of the towns of Bray and Greystones.

 It’s a reasonably easy climb to the top and it shouldn’t take you any longer than an hour to get up and back down again.
 At the top, you’ll find a now-iconic concrete cross which was placed there back in 1950.